HeofHIShirts/moonlight-user-guide/moonlight-user-guide.md

 1. For embedded computers that are running Raspbian (Raspberry Pi) or Arch Linux ARM (Raspberry Pi and others), pre-built packages or an installation script are available.

-	a.
-For Raspbian and OSMC: Add a line to your /etc/apt/sources.list
+	* For Raspbian and OSMC: Add a line to your /etc/apt/sources.list

 	*deb http://archive.itimmer.nl/raspbian/moonlight [wheezy/jessie] main*